SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 Info
 ++++

-See the `wiki page <http://code.google.com/p/selenium/wiki/InternetExplorerDriver>`_ for the most up to date info.
+See the `Internet Explorer section of the wiki page <http://code.google.com/p/selenium/wiki/InternetExplorerDriver>`_ for the most up to date info.
-Please take special not of the Required Configuration section.
+Please take special note of the Required Configuration section.

 Chrome Driver